Downend School: CSET

 Downend is part of an educational trust called Castle School Education Trust, named after Castle School.

 Sixth Form

 Downend and Mangotsfield share a sixth form, located in the Downend School premises.

 The logo of this sixth Form is a 6 made up of various green shapes, including squares and a smaller 6.

 Students at this sixth form are mainly from Downend or Mangotsfield School, though some come from other local schools.

-The building is to the right of the primary front gate, and the entrance is just past the main school's secondary front gate.
-To enter this building, students must have a key card, marked with their name and a picture of themselves.
-This card expires when the student leaves the school at the end of year 13.

-Contained within the building are staff and student toilets, the nine classrooms, the common room and a few staff offices.
-Eight of the classrooms are smaller, with one larger one.
-These are marked as P(1-9).
-Most rooms have a lime green colour scheme.
-One of these classrooms is a computer room, although the students also have access to laptops, available in the common room, which is by far the largest room in the building.
-This common room contains many chairs and tables, as well as leaflets for universities and other higher education opportunities, drawers for student possessions, and a small kitchenette containing a microwave and a kettle.
-Also located in the common room is a whiteboard where announcements are written, and where students are allowed to write as well.

-Lessons like Maths and English generally take place within the sixth form building itself, whilst those requiring more specialised equipment or facilities, for example the sciences, take place within the main school.
-There are two exits at the back of the sixth form building that lead into the main school grounds, which do not require key cards.

 History

 Page School for Girls

-Staple Hill Senior School for Girls was established in 1933, and in 1947 became Staple Hill Secondary Modern School, having separate departments for boys and girls.
+Staple Hill Senior School for Girls was established in 1933 and 1947 became Staple Hill Secondary Modern School, having separate departments for boys and girls.
 After the Chase Comprehensive School had been built for the boys in about 1966, the girls stayed in the buildings in North View, and it was renamed Page School for Girls.

 Establishment

 In September 1982, Page School for Girls merged with the coeducational Stockwell Hill Comprehensive School, and the new school was called Downend Comprehensive School.